rpa-dev/rpa-website/src/pages/blog/2021-02-08-registration-details-and-forms-to-submit.md

 Arlington, VA 22205

 All Classroom Spaces are Subject to Availability- they are on a First Come, First Served Basis…so please submit your paperwork and payment ASAP due to COVID-19.
-If you register after April 12th the same policy will be in place if space is available.
 If there is not a space available your child will be placed on a Waitlist with the Preschool doing a Lottery Program if a space does become available at a later time.

 Once RLWP has received your Registration/Enrollment paperwork and payment we will reach out to your family via email to confirm your child/ren’s spot for our 2021-2022 School Year.
 We will also let you know if there are any additional documents we need to complete your child/ren’s paperwork.